operate-first/operate-first.github.io-old/README.md

 ### Manual Site Deployment (Production GitHub Pages)

-CI should deploy to GitHub pages automatically, but to manually redeploy
+[CI](https://travis-ci.org/github/operate-first/operate-first.github.io) should deploy to GitHub pages automatically, but to manually redeploy

 ```shell script
 make gh-pages
 ```

-## Running on OpenShift
+## Building the site in a container

 Customize your `.env` file similar to `.env.default`(.env.default)